The ads above are Google-sponsored.

 Results, stock system as noted:

-At 1550 rpm, the true output was 10.0 amperes.
-In one way of looking at this, there was NO drain nor charging regarding the battery; that is, this was the rpm for equilibrium ...that is, the battery (charged) was neither charging, nor discharging.
-In another way of looking at it, the battery WAS being maintained at a decent trickle charge as needed to maintain what is called the Float Voltage.
-For this test, I used an extra 20 watts of load to simulate the very common addition of two rear running lights (#1157 lamps, one section for RUN function, converting the turn signals to Turn-Run function); or, small additional accessories often added by riders.
-IF the extra 20 watts of load had not been added, there would have been about 1 to 1.5 amperes available, or, just call it approximately 15 watts.
-Even another way of saying this, is that without that extra load, equilibrium would have been at ~1475 RPM.
+1550 rpm true output was 10.0 amperes.
+In one way of looking at this, there was no drain no charging regarding the battery; that is, this was the rpm for equilibrium ... the battery (previously charged) was neither charging, nor discharging.
+In another way of looking at this, the battery was being maintained at a decent trickle charge as needed to maintain what is called the Float Voltage.
+For this test, I used an extra 20 watts of load to simulate the very common addition of two rear running lights (#1157 lamps, one section for RUN function, converting the turn signals to Turn-Run function); or, to simulate the small additional accessories often added by riders.
+If the extra 20 watts of load had not been added, there would have been about 1 to 1.5 amperes extra available, or, just call it approximately 15 watts.
+Even another way of saying this, is that without that extra 20W load, equilibrium would have been at ~1475 RPM.

 Motorrad Elektrik: www.motoelekt.com

 03/12/2006: Add more information on EnDuraLast and Omega.